 - You have won a prize

-Need some good examples?
-See these 160+ excellent email subject lines for inspiration.
+Need some examples of good subject lines?
+Check out these 160+ excellent email subject lines for inspiration.

-The anti-spam laws in many countries require the sender to provide accurate from address (sender email address), complete physical address, and an unsubscribe link in the email message.
+The anti-spam laws in many countries require the sender to provide an accurate sender email address, complete physical address, and an unsubscribe link in the email message.

-If any of these are missing from your newsletter email, then it would most likely end up in spam.
+If any of these are missing from your newsletter email, then it will most likely end up in spam.

 Basically, you need to follow the rules and guidelines provided by your email marketing software and you’ll be able to avoid the spam folder.

 We hope this article helped you learn how to easily create an email newsletter.
-You may also want to see our article on how to add web push notification to connect with visitors after they leave your website.
-This works great alongside with email newsletters.
+You may also want to see our article on how to add web push notifications to connect with visitors after they leave your website.
+This works great alongside email newsletters.

 If you’re interested, then you can also use our helpful guide on how to get a free virtual business phone number for your small business.